typescript-cheatsheets/react/README.md

 - https://github.com/DefinitelyTyped/DefinitelyTyped/issues/30695
 - https://github.com/typescript-cheatsheets/react/issues/87

-This is just the current state and may be fixed in future.
+This is just the current state and may be fixed in the future.

 </details>